Antonio Monda: Festivals

 A promoter of Italian-American cultural relations, he is a champion of anglophone writers in Italy and, according to The New York Times, a "one-man Italian cultural institute".

 Monda is also famous for his writers' and artists' salon in his Upper West Side, Manhattan apartment, where Meryl Streep, Al Pacino, Tom Hanks, Don DeLillo, Bernardo Bertolucci, Derek Walcott, Paul Auster, Martin Scorsese, Philip Roth and Arthur Miller have mingled.
 The New York Times wrote: "In his Upper West Side apartment, Mr. Monda reigns as the host of the city's liveliest, some say only remaining, cultural salon".
 However, the word "salon" makes him wince.
 He prefers "laboratory of ideas." (...)
 "Mr. Monda's history, in all its facets, has molded him into more than a genial host and more than a champion of cultural networking.
 Having abandoned much of his own past, he has embraced the task of preserving Manhattan's cultural memory of itself through what he calls "my two great passions, American literature and films. (…) Mr. Monda, the Italian expatriate, has become a custodian of New York glories".
-Antonio Di Bella has dedicated to it the song "85th and Central Park West".
+On March 4, 2015, Il Foglio published a profile by Annalena Benini entitled "The art of being Antonio Monda".
+Antonio Di Bella has dedicated to his cultural salon the song "85th and Central Park West".

-In 2006, he founded with Davide Azzolini Le Conversazioni, a global literary festival that takes place in Capri, New York, Bogotà, Palermo, Napoli and Rome.
-David Foster Wallace made his last public appearance there in July 2006.

-In 2020, Le Conversazioni initiated an online project called Writers on Writers, in which 180 amongst the most important personalities in the world of art and culture read on video a favorite passage.
-Amongst the participants are: Woody Allen.
-Martin Scorsese, Marina Abramović, Orhan Pamuk, Marilynne Robinson, Francis Ford Coppola and Frances McDormand.

-He is the founder and co-host, with Mario Sesti, of Viaggio nel Cinema Americano (A Journey into American Cinema) a series of public interviews at the Rome Auditorium with major film personalities such as Tim Burton, Spike Lee, Joel and Ethan Coen, Milos Forman, Sidney Lumet, Sean Connery, Jane Fonda, Susan Sarandon and Sydney Pollack.
-Terrence Malick made his first and only public appearance here in October 2007.

-He has curated shows for the Guggenheim Museum, the Museum of Modern Art, Lincoln Center, the American Museum of the Moving Image, and the Academy of Motion Picture Arts and Sciences.

-He is also the co-founder and the artistic director of "Open Roads: New Italian Cinema".

-In February 2015 he was appointed artistic director of the Rome Film Festival.
-His tenure was renewed for a second mandate in 2018 and ended at the end 2021.